A brief history of Woodford

 The oldest construction in Woodford is out to the west at one of the highest points in the parish.
 Near the parish boundary with Great Addington are some historic barrows.
 There is insufficient evidence to date them properly, however, they are thought to be Neolithic (c 3000BC).
 Known locally as Three Hills they are easy to see from the road.

 A number of Roman artifacts have been found in the area now occupied by Church Street

 The name Woodford immediately suggests that the village was named after a wood and a ford.
 The village still has a wood and a ford.
 The ford however, is more than a mile from where the settlement is most likely to have started (in the area now known as Church Street), and the wood (known locally as The Shrubbery) cannot be described as ancient woodland.
 Records suggest that it was planted around 1700.

 The village most likely was named after the wooded slopes of the valley that most probably existed 1000 years ago and possibly a ford across the river.
 (The Ancient Rockingham Forest extended to the River Nene at that time).
 The river was obviously not controlled and would have been bordered by marshland and reed beds.
-Anecdotal evidence suggests that even as late as the 1950s the river was quite shallow (in comparison to other parts) which could suggest there was some sort of crossing at this point.
+Anecdotal evidence suggests that even as late as the 1950s the river was quite shallow near the Church (in comparison to other parts) which could suggest there was some sort of crossing at this point.
 Additionally this is very close to the green lane which extends across the fields from Ringstead and stops rather abrubtly one field away from the river